37-Year-Old Pitcher – San Francisco Giants

 Agreed to a one-year, $4 million contract with the Giants in January of 2015.

-Vogelsong gave up two runs on three hits and one walk while striking out five in six innings Thursday in a no-decision against the Dodgers.
+Vogelsong gave up one run on six hits without a walk while striking out five over six innings in a win over the Brewers on Wednesday.

 To instantly reveal our fantasy analysis of every player – including Ryan Vogelsong – simply subscribe now.